 Real-life industry experiences and facilities include:

-Students will learn with and be mentored by music professionals in an environment that supports and encourages them to achieve industry-ready skills, so they graduate ready to thrive.
+Students will be taught and mentored by music professionals in an environment that supports and encourages them to achieve industry-ready skills, so they graduate ready to thrive.
 This is done by integrating real-life experiences in a supportive atmosphere.
-This fusion of education and industry is reflected in our teachers who, as well as teaching, currently work for or run: publishing companies, record labels, touring companies, music festivals, booking agencies; and entertainment law, public relations and social media companies.
+This fusion of education and industry is reflected in our teachers who, as well as teaching, currently work for or run publishing companies, record labels, touring companies, music festivals, booking agencies, entertainment law, public relations and social media companies.

-Music Business students work closely with Music Performance, Production, and Composition students, as well as having access to Graphic Design and Fashion students to create cross-discipline projects in an exciting and talent-rich environment.
+Music business students work closely with music performance, production, and composition students, as well as having access to graphic design and fashion students to create cross-discipline projects in an exciting and talent-rich environment.
 This results in projects being already underway and gaining traction when the students graduate.
-There are many examples of a successful career already beginning while still studying.
+There are many examples of a successful career beginning while still studying.

 “Box Hill is actively helping me develop my music business career.
 The first hand experiences I have had here include setting up my own record label, doing A&R and recording in Sing Sing East.
 These types of industry opportunities in the Applied Business degree are invaluable...” - Isaac Boribon, 2nd Year Student, Bachelor of Applied Business in Music Industry